deephyper/deephyper/docs/examples/plot_transfer_learning_for_hps.rst

 ..
+GENERATED FROM PYTHON SOURCE LINES 44-45

+Then, we define setup the search and execute it:

-GENERATED FROM PYTHON SOURCE LINES 39-51
+..
+GENERATED FROM PYTHON SOURCE LINES 45-57

 .. code-block:: default